-The real value of a business case for a company is that it enforces a discipline and structure around making investment decisions.
+The real value of a business case for a company is that it enforces discipline and structure around making investment decisions.
 The great opportunity for a product manager is that it allows time for a thorough and rigorous analysis of their product and its market with the full support of the rest of the business.

 The value of this analysis is often at odds with other drivers.
 The product manager’s key motivation can be to make sure their product passes through the business case stage as smoothly as possible.
 The business rewards product managers that tell them about good investment ideas.
 This creates a problem in that what the business wants to hear and what the business needs to hear aren’t always the same thing.

 Product managers know that only good investments get the green light but it’s equally important for the business to know that a particular idea is not a good investment.

 Creating the right culture to produce an objective assessment during the business case is vital.
-This is often achieved through a healthy tension between an evangelising product manager and sceptical finance representative.
-But companies ought to be able to trust product management to provide an un-biased view of opportunities.
+This is often achieved through a healthy tension between an evangelizing product manager and skeptical finance representative.
+But companies ought to be able to trust product management to provide an unbiased view of opportunities.

 Does your business foster a culture in product management where an objective view is really rewarded?
-How many product managers have been recognised positively after producing a business case that shows that their product should be stopped?
+How many product managers have been recognized positively after producing a business case that shows that their product should be stopped?